Mr-C4T/LeCyborg/README.md

 ## Sensor usage
 ### ESP32 Flashing
-With your ESP 32, use the .ino code placed in the **esp32/LeCyborg-esp32** folder.
+With your ESP32, use the **LeCyborg-esp32.ino** code placed in the **esp32/** folder.

-You can do it with the arduino software (https://www.arduino.cc/en/software/).
+You can flash it with the arduino software (https://www.arduino.cc/en/software/).
 You will also need to install the BluetoothSerial Library which can be easily found on the library manager of the arduino IDE.

 ![BluetoothSerial Library](image/btserial_lib.png)

 ### Connecting and getting data from the sensor in python
-First, Turn on your Scan for Bluetooth MAC address of your ESP32:
+First, Turn on your Bluetooth and scan to find the MAC address of your ESP32:
 ```bash
 hcitool scan
 ```
 Then, when you find the MAC address of you bluetooth ESP device in the shape XX:XX:XX:XX:XX:XX, copy it.

+The sensor should appear has **"🤗 LeCyborg-EMG 🦾"**

 we can now open our bash file :
 ```bash
 nano LeCyborg-connect.sh
 ```
-edit the mac address by removing the existing one and pasting the one you copied above in the guide. you can now save and exit from the file by doing **CTRL+O->ENTER->CTRL+X**
+edit the mac address by removing the existing one and pasting the one you copied above. you can now save and exit from the file by doing **CTRL+O->ENTER->CTRL+X**

 just to be sure, add the execution rights to the file and run it: